ccxt/ccxt/CONTRIBUTING.md

 ##### Configuring API keys and options in `keys.local.json`

 Exchange API keys can be added to the `keys.local.json` in the root folder inside the repository.
 If it does not exist on your side – create it first.
-That file is in `.gitignore` and in `npmignore`.
-You can add exchange credentials and various options for different exchanges through the `keys.local.json` file.
+That file is in `.gitignore` and in `.npmignore`.
+You can add exchange credentials and various options for different exchanges to the `keys.local.json` file.

 An example of `keys.local.json` file: